knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 CheckPassword(userPassword)
 ```

 The pseudocode starts by setting the correct password and initializing an attempt counter.
 The loop allows the user to enter a password up to three times.
-If the password is correct, the loop breaks, and the user gains access.
+If the password is correct, the loop is exited, and the user gains access.
 If the password is incorrect, it prompts the user to try again until the maximum number of attempts is reached.

-However, in real-world applications, passwords are not stored in plain text as shown here.
+However, in real-world applications, passwords are not stored in plain text, as shown here.
 Storing passwords in plain text is highly insecure as it makes them easily accessible to anyone who can breach the database, including hackers.
 Instead, secure systems use a process called hashing to store passwords.

 Hashing transforms your password into a scrambled string of characters, known as a hash.
 This is done using a hash function, a special algorithm that takes any input text (like a password) and produces a unique hash.
 Importantly, hashing is a one-way process: converting a password into a hash is straightforward, but reversing a hash back to the original password is extremely difficult, if not impossible.